How Pharma Blister Packing Fights Drug Counterfeiting

 John: TEG is based in Ireland.
 We have offices in the U.K., France, Germany, Holland and Romania.
 We serve all of the major pharmaceutical companies located in the European region with generic drugs and often with patented drugs.

-Our specialty is designing tubing for packaging tablets and [inaudible: 00:01:52].
+Our specialty is designing tubing for packaging tablets and blister packs and feeding them in at very high speeds.
 That is core technology for TEG.
 We are based in Mullingar, Ireland.
 We employ 85 people in a privately owned company.
 I am shareholder— a 50 percent shareholder of the business.
 I work with my colleague Tommy Kelly.

 I am over here in the U.S. to scout around and see what is going on here.
 We don’t do business around here, but hopefully we can add these customers.
 That is why I am here.